Memento

 Leonard Shelby is tracking down the man who raped and murdered his wife.
 The difficulty of locating his wife's killer, however, is compounded by the fact that he suffers from a rare, untreatable form of short-term memory loss.
 Although he can recall details of life before his accident, Leonard cannot remember what happened fifteen minutes ago, where he's going, or why.

-The Prestige is the nearest thing to a true rival at 47%.
+The Prestige is the nearest thing to a true rival at 53%.
 The margin is slim and the outcome still feels unsettled.
-Against The Dark Knight Rises, Memento wins only 0%.
-Some matchups simply don't go your way.
-Interstellar causes similar problems at 0%.
+Memento owns Batman Begins at 67% but The Odyssey flips the script entirely: just 0%.

-Memento sits at #8 of Christopher Nolan's 10 films.
-The filmography spans from The Dark Knight Rises (69%) down to Tenet (24%) — a 45% range that shows how differently voters treat the same director's work.
+Memento sits at #9 of Christopher Nolan's 11 films.
+The filmography spans from The Odyssey (91%) down to Tenet (23%) — a 68% range that shows how differently voters treat the same director's work.

 #6 of 8 in Best of Nolan.